Need Help? Give us a call.

 This app lets you customize your loyalty reward programs as well, based on what specific customers actually spend their money on, while integrating with your POS technology.

-Although you can’t swipe credit cards with this one, the eBay app also lets you manage your online seller account on-the-go.
-While it’s not a dedicated seller application like Etsy’s is, the eBaypreneur can still get a lot of mileage out of this free tool.
+Although you can’t swipe credit cards with this one, the eBay app also lets you manage your online seller account on the go.
+Although it’s not a dedicated seller application like Etsy’s is, the eBaypreneur can still get a lot of mileage out of this free tool.

 LivePlan is a nifty app that helps you create a stellar business plan—plus one-page pitches and infographics—and then track your budget and revenue progress by connecting to your accounting software.
 Safe, secure, and easy to learn, LivePlan isn’t an app to miss.